 Chiang Mai is the largest city in Northern Thailand and is the country’s cultural hub.
 Chiang Mai has created its own unique culture complete with a distinct dialect, architecture and food.
 Parts of Chiang Mai have been around since the 8th century and remnants of this ancient period are still visible throughout the city.
 However, although Chiang Mai is rich in history, it offers much more than the ancient ruins of Old City and Wiang Kum Kam.
 There is a popular area of the city for everyone, whether you’re interested in shopping, youth culture or experiencing life as a local.
+This where to stay guide will cover off the best places to stay in Chiang Mai for families, best budget places to stay in Chiang Mai, backpacking hostels in Chiang Mai and of course luxury hotels in Chiang Mai

 Quick note: Prices will obviously vary from high season to low season, in some cases by almost 50%!
 Low tourist season is from May to October and high tourist season is November to April.
-Personally I think Phuket is the best in October as it is the last month of the low season and there doesn’t seem to be much rain to ruin your holiday.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.